Australian Lottery Prize Homes 2026: Complete Legal Guide & Active Draws

 How Prize Home Art Unions Work: A Step-by-Step Process

-Step 2: Regulatory approval.
-The charity applies to its state gaming regulator for a licence to conduct the art union.
-The application includes the property address, valuation, ticket price, maximum ticket allocation, draw date, and a breakdown of how ticket revenue will be split.
-The regulator reviews the application, confirms the charity's ACNC registration, and approves or rejects the licence.
+Step 2: Get regulatory approval.
+The charity asks the state gaming regulator for a licence.
+The application lists the property address and valuation.
+It shows ticket price and ticket limit.
+It explains how ticket money gets split.
+The regulator checks the charity's ACNC registration and approves or denies the licence.

 Step 3: Tickets go on sale.
-Once licensed, the charity begins selling numbered tickets.
-The ticket pool is capped—typically 50,000 to 100,000 tickets, depending on the licence.
-Each ticket is numbered sequentially.
-Tickets are sold online, by phone, and sometimes at retail locations.
-Ticket price is fixed (e.g. $40, $50, or $100 per ticket) and advertised clearly.
+Once licensed, the charity sells numbered tickets.
+The ticket pool has a limit, typically 50,000 to 100,000 tickets.
+Each ticket is numbered in order.
+You can buy tickets online, by phone, or at some shops.
+Ticket price stays fixed (like $40, $50, or $100).

-Step 4: Ticket sales accumulate.
-The draw is deferred, meaning tickets are sold over weeks or months until the draw date.
-Buyers can purchase single tickets or books of 10, 25, or 50 tickets.
-A buyer's name and ticket number(s) are recorded.
-The charity accumulates ticket revenue in a trust account held by an external accountant or bank.
+Step 4: Ticket sales build up.
+The draw is delayed.
+Tickets sell for weeks or months until the draw date.
+You can buy one ticket or books of 10, 25, or 50.
+Your name and ticket numbers get recorded.
+The charity holds the money in a trust account.

 Step 5: Draw occurs.
-On the draw date, an independent auditor or notary public witnesses the draw.
-One ticket number is selected at random (usually via a mechanical draw or computer randomisation verified by the auditor).
-The holder of that ticket number is the winner.
+On the draw date, an independent auditor or notary public watches the draw.
+One ticket number is picked at random.
+The ticket holder wins.

 Step 7: Revenue allocation.
-After the draw, the accumulated ticket revenue is allocated.
-A typical split is: 45–50% to the prize home and associated settlement costs; 30–40% to the registered charity beneficiary; 10–15% to administrative and marketing costs.
-The exact split is published in the draw prospectus and audited.
+After the draw, the ticket money is split.
+A typical split is: 45–50% for the prize home; 30–40% to the charity; 10–15% for admin and ads.
+The draw prospectus shows the exact split.

-Transparent Ticket Allocation: Many draws limit ticket purchases to prevent a single buyer from holding a disproportionate share.
+Transparent Ticket Allocation: Many draws limit ticket purchases.
 A common cap is 100 tickets per person.
-Some draws allow unlimited purchases for registered buyers.
+Some draws allow unlimited purchases.

 Prize Values & Real Property Examples